 The Act covers important decisions relating to an individual's property, financial affairs, health and social care.
 It also applies to everyday decisions, such as personal care, what to wear and what to eat.
 It also allows us to plan ahead for a time when we are unable to make these decisions for ourself.

-We all have problems making decisions from time to time, but Mental Capacity Act is about more than that.
+We all have problems making decisions from time to time, but mental capacity is about more than that.
 It is there for situations where someone is unable to make a decision because of the way their brain works.
-This could be due to illness, brain injury, learning disability, mental health problems, or the effects of drugs or alcohol
+This could be due to illness, brain injury, learning disability, mental health problems, or the effects of drugs or alcohol.

 People who cannot make a decision for themselves, are said to 'lack capacity'.
 In law, a person is said to lack capacity if they cannot do one or more of the following things: